 In November 2010, a claim for recovery of damages of less than \$500 in a Personal Injury Protection ("PIP") in Dade County, Florida (Feijoo v.
 MGA Insurance Company, Inc.) was amended, with the plaintiff seeking to convert the case to a putative class action representing all persons similarly situated with respect to PIP claims in Florida against MGA.
 The Amended Complaint seeks damages of an unspecified amount and equitable and other relief.
 In August 2012, the Court dismissed the class action claims with prejudice, and the individual PIP case was subsequently transferred to County Court.
 In January 2015, the County Court granted the Plaintiff's motion to transfer the case back to the 11th Circuit Court in Dade County.
 Dismissal of the class action claims is subject to appeal by the named Plaintiff at the conclusion of the individual case.
-While such litigation is inherently unpredictable, the Company believes that the complaint is without merit and intends to defend itself vigorously.
+In November 2015 an agreed order was entered to stay the resolution of the individual case pending resolution of two similarly situated cases not involving MGA.
+While such litigation is inherently unpredictable, the Company believes that the Complaint is without merit and intends to defend itself vigorously.
 As a result, the Company is unable to reasonably estimate a possible range of losses, if any, arising from the litigation.